You didn’t land the graduate scheme you were hoping for and the pressure to have a graduate job lined up straight after university feels ever-present.

 Any graduate job rejection can be disheartening, and when constantly surrounded by the prospect of graduate schemes, it might feel like the only graduate career option available.

-It’s worthwhile considering other avenues that exist outside of these highly-coveted schemes, so we’ve dug a little deeper into why you should also be applying for graduate jobs this summer, particularly within SMEs and start-ups.
+It’s worthwhile considering other avenues that exist outside of these highly-coveted schemes, so we’ve dug a little deeper into why you should also be applying for graduate jobs this summer, particularly within SMEs and jobs in start-ups.

 Why should you consider applying for a graduate job?